k78ma/quartz/content/Linear Algebra/Subspaces.md

 \end{align}
 $$
 which is only true for all $a$ if $b=0$.

+This examples shows the linear structure underlying parts of calculus.
+It requires the result that for a constant $c$, the derivative of $cf$ equals $c$ times the derivative of $f$.

 > [!example] Subspace Example 5
 > Show that the set of all sequences of complex numbers with limit 0 is a subspace of $\mathbb{C}^{\infty}$.